-The Pacific Climate Outlook Forum are organise annually with a special focus on Sector and are coorganised and co-supported by the PICS Panel and various partners in the region.
+The First Pacific Climate Outlook Forum (PICOF) with a special focus on the Water Sector was co-organised and co-supported by SPREP, WMO and GFCS in Suva, Fiji from 12 to 16 October 2015.
 The main objectives and emphasis of the PICOF are to bring together national, regional and international experts on climate services to produce climate outlooks based on inputs from NMHSs, regional partners and global centres of climate predictions.
 PICOF ensures consistency in the access to and the interpretation of climate information for the Pacific.
 Through interaction with socio-economic sectors, PICOF assesses the likely implications of the climate outlook on the most critical sectors in the Pacific region or subregion and explores ways in which information can be used.
 PICOFs are usually held in October every year.
 There are two distinct seasonal cycles in the Pacific region, with contrasting features between the north and the south: having the PICOF in October is ideal to provide information for the wet or tropical cyclone season (November to April) for the southern parts of the Pacific region, while October marks the transition period to the dry season in the northern parts of the Pacific region and ends around April.